 - Camera – We used our Fisher-Price pink camera.

-- Print out some Octonaut logos on iron-on paper.
-I just searched for Octonauts images and found what I wanted.
+Second, print out some Octonauts logos on iron-on paper after you search for Octonauts images and find what you want.
 I printed directly onto the iron-on paper that I ordered online right on my home printer.
-I ironed on a large Octonaut logo on the back of the shirt and a small logo on the front.
-Shop this post below for printable iron on sheets.
+Next, I ironed on a large Octonauts logo on the back of the shirt and a small logo on the front.
+You can shop this post below for printable iron on sheets.

-- Make a puppy dog tail out of felt and sew it onto the back of the skirt.
+Don’t forget to make a puppy dog tail out of felt and sew it onto the back of the skirt.
+I stuffed this one with a little poly-fill.

-- Make an Octonaut hat.
-I used a felt bowl that I found at Michael’s.
-I covered it with blue felt and cut out a logo from white felt.
-Then I sewed the logo on by hand.
+Of course, Dashi will need a hat.
+So, here I used a felt bowl that I found at Michaels and I covered it with blue felt.
+Next, I cut out a logo from white felt and sewed it onto a circle of medium blue felt and sewed the logo on by hand.
+I also added the rim around the hat and sewed the medium blue stripe around the rim.

-- Make air tanks out of a pool noodle and duck tape.
-I cut up a pool noodle to be the air tanks and made the straps to hold it together with some pink polk-a-dot duck tape I found at Target.
+Finally, make air tanks out of a pool noodle and duck tape.
+I cut up a pool noodle to be the air tanks and I made the straps to hold it together with some pink polk-a-dot duck tape I found at Target.

-Now that you’ve got the costume picked out, here’s an idea about how to pour paint on pumpkins here.
-It’s so much fun.
+Now that you’ve got the costume picked out, here’s a fun idea about how to pour paint on pumpkins that you can see here.

 Most of the supplies I used for these costumes came from Michaels.
 The pool noodle came from Target.